Verticordia dichroma

-Verticordia dichroma is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia dichroma is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a much-branched shrub with rounded leaves and spikes of scented, deep red and golden-coloured flowers.

 Description

 Verticordia dichroma is a shrub which grows to a height of 0.3-2 m and which has one to a number of stems at its base.
 The leaves are egg-shaped to almost round, 2-4 mm long and often have irregularly toothed margins.

 The flowers are scented and arranged in spike-like groups on erect stems 1.5-2 mm long and the flowers open at about the same time as each other.
 The floral cup is top-shaped, about 3 mm long, has 5 ribs and is glabrous and smooth.
 The sepals are deep red in colour, or deep red with yellow, 4-5.6 mm long, with 10 to 12 feathery lobes.
 The petals are golden-yellow with red spots, egg-shaped, 5-7 mm long, about 2.5 mm wide with a fringe 1.5-2.5 mm long and with deeply-divided, ear-shaped appendages.
 The style is about 6 mm long, bent and has long hairs on its sides.
 Flowering time is from late October to December.